mickem/nscp-docs/docs/about/bugs.md

 ## Using the NSClient++ issue tracker ##

-Bug reports for NSClient++ itself should be submitted via the NSClient++ Bug Tracker pon github (https://github.com/mickem/nscp/issues).
+Bug reports for NSClient++ itself should be submitted via the NSClient++ Bug Tracker on github (https://github.com/mickem/nscp/issues).
 The bug tracker offers a Web form which allows pertinent information to be entered and submitted to the developers.

 The first step in filing a report is to determine whether the problem has